legopanbrickworx/StudioCustomColorCreator/README.md

 LegoPan Brickworx Bricklink Stud.io Custom Color Generator for Windows version 1.0

-Thanks to Petrus G for your help finding the details on file locations and what to change in order to create these custom colors and inspiring me to write a script to automate the process!
+Thanks to Petrus for your help finding the details on file locations and what to change in order to create these custom colors and inspiring me to write a script to automate the process!
 You know who you are :)